SpencerLeBard/PetPal/readme.md

 https://petpal7.herokuapp.com/

 Full-stack application that utilizes Humane Society's API data and helps connect homeless animals with people looking to rescue a cat or dog.
-Ability to save favorited animals and connect with adoption agency.
+Ability to save favorite animals and connect with adoption agency.

 ### Home/Login